BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Reliability and Predictability
 > Reliability is the ability of a system to recover from failures and continue to function.
 It's also one of the pillars of the Microsoft Azure Well-Architected Framework.

-relability is how the application handles failures, this usually means having instances deployed accross different availability zones and regions, and having requests routed to running instances automatically.
+reliability is how the application handles failures, this usually means having instances deployed across different availability zones and regions, and having requests routed to running instances automatically.

 Predictability can either be about costs  or about performance.